-2.2 Optical Setup
+2.3 Optical Setup

-The light enters the Qmini spectrometer through a 20 $\mu$ m slit (other slits are available as custom modifications).
+The light enters the Qmini spectrometer through a 20 μm slit (other slits are available).
 You can see this slit if you look into the fiber optical connector on the front side of the device.

 If the light you wish to measure is quite strong, you may simply point the spectrometer towards it.
 For example, you can test the spectrometer by pointing it towards your computer screen or your desk light.